serverless/serverless/docs/developing-plugins/building-plugins.md

 ## Command naming

 Command names need to be unique.
-If we load two commands and both want to specify the same command (e.g. we have an integrated command ***deploy*** and an external command also wants to use ***deploy***) the Serverless CLI will print an error and exit.
-Commands need to be unique in the current Service context they are executed.
+If we load two commands and both want to specify the same command (e.g. we have an integrated command `deploy` and an external command also wants to use `deploy`) the Serverless CLI will print an error and exit.
+Commands need to be unique in the current service context they are executed.
 So if you want to have your own `deploy` command you need to name it something different like `myCompanyDeploy` so they don't clash with existing plugins.